t3rmin4t0r/log-remover/README.md

 This goes through all the org.apache.hadoop.\* classes and removes calls to Log.debug() from them.

-To test it, we benchmark 4 million calls to Log.debug()
+To test it, we run 4 million calls to Log.debug()

 	$ java -javaagent:target/log-remover-1.0-SNAPSHOT.jar -jar target/log-remover-1.0-SNAPSHOT.jar
 	We took 1 ms to do 4 M loops